Team4159/CardinalHoursServer/README.md

 JSON is in the format of
 {
-  "signedIn": <bool>, // True if the user is signed in and false if they are not "totalTime": <int>, // Total time in seconds of all the sessions of the user (log in + log out) "password": <String>, // The password of the user
+  "username": <String>, // The username of the user "signedIn": <bool>, // True if the user is signed in and false if they are not "totalTime": <int>, // Total time in seconds of all the sessions of the user (log in + log out) "password": <String>, // The password of the user